gate/gateapi-csharp/docs/WalletApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new WalletApi(config);
-            var subUid = "10003";  // string | User ID of sub-account, you can query multiple records separated by `,`.
-If not specified, it will return the records of all sub accounts (optional)
+            var subUid = "10003";  // string | Sub-account user ID, you can query multiple records separated by `,`.
+If not specified, it will return records of all sub-accounts (optional)

             try
             {
-                // Retrieve sub account balances.
+                // Query sub-account balance information
                 List<SubAccountBalance> result = apiInstance.ListSubAccountBalances(subUid);
                 Debug.WriteLine(result);
             }